A Bulb Lasagna of Hyacinth Gypsy Queen, Tulip Antracite, Tulip Black Hero, Tulip Orange Princess, Tulip Royal Acres

-Alliums, Anemones and Ranuculus (which are corms), fabulous in their own right, but experience has shown that these should be planted separately.
+Alliums, Anemones and Ranunculus (which are corms), fabulous in their own right, but experience has shown that these should be planted separately.

-Flowering from May, these beautiful blooms unfurl just as the early bulbs start to look untidy.
+Flowering from May (outdoors), these beautiful blooms unfurl just as the early bulbs start to look untidy.
 I prefer at this stage to whisk away my early pots to a place out of sight to die down and bring out fresh pots to replace the view.

 I don’t start planting my bulbs before you feel that ‘nip’ in the air and the summer planting starts to collapse.

 Mostly because all my beds and planting are still overflowing with autumn gorgeousness but also because Tulips bulbs can suffer with a virus called Tulip Fire.